MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/select-statement-microsoft-access-sql.md

 SELECT *fields* FROM *table*

 You can use an asterisk (\*) to select all fields in a table.
-The following example selects all of the fields in the Employees table:
+The following example selects all of the fields in the Employees table.

 ```sql
 SELECT * FROM Employees;